 Cruising for two years onboard their Passport 47, the couple took advanced students on ocean passages and charter guests through the Caribbean.
 They organize and lead sailing flotillas on cruising catamarans and monohulls in the Caribbean.
 Their broad range of experience in cruising, chartering and charter operations enabled them to write the ASA “Bareboat Cruising Made Easy” and “Cruising Catamaran” textbooks.
 Andy and Lisa launched Kinetic Sailing in 2014 to focus on marine consulting, charter brokerage, deliveries and specialized instruction with a more global scope.
 Based from Solomons, Maryland, they now conduct advanced sailing and passagemaking courses on their Outbound 46 Kinetic, on which they’ve spent several seasons cruising New England, Chesapeake Bay, Bahamas and Eastern Caribbean.

-Scott Berg has been sailing, racing and cruising for the past 50 years and has experience on a range of power and sailing vessels.
+Scott Berg has been sailing, racing and cruising for the past 50 years and has experience on a range of power and sailing vessels from an El Toro Pram to a 135’ Baltic Trader.
 Scott is the owner of Chardonnay Boatworks, a full service marine repair and consulting company focusing on the repair and re-engineering of sail and motor yachts.
-He frequently lectures on marine electrical systems, electronics, and yacht systems and off shore sailing.
-He is a current member and past president of the Seven Seas Cruising Association (SSCA), he also holds a USCG 100T Masters license and currently lives on his 60’ Seaton Ketch, ‘Chardonnay’.
+He frequently lectures on marine electrical systems, communication, electronics, and yacht systems and off shore sailing.
+Scott holds multiple certifications from the ABYC and NMEA.
+He is the a co-founder of the SSCA HF Radio Network (KPK), holds both commercial and amateur radio licenses, and represents recreational boaters as member of the USCG’s Global Maritime Distress & Safety System(GMDSS) Task Force.
+Scott is a member of the Ocean Cruising Club and the SSCA (Past President).
+He holds a USCG 100T Masters license and currently lives on his 60’ Seaton Ketch, ‘Chardonnay’.